Skip to main content

 What This Means for Denton County Residents

-Denton, Texas has received an Air Quality Grade of C (54/100) based on a decade of EPA monitoring data.
+Denton, Texas has received an Air Quality Grade of C (54/100) based on a decade of monitoring data from the EPA's air quality monitoring program.
 The current median AQI of 49 falls in the "Good" range.